team113sanger/t113_irods_to_lustre/README.md

 4. Start running your own analysis!

-   To download all sample BAM/CRAM for a study:
+   To download all sample CRAM for a study:

    ```console
    nextflow run t113_irods_to_lustre --run_mode study --study_id 6902
    ```

-   To download all sample BAM/CRAM from a single run for a study:
+   To download all sample CRAM from a single run for a study:

    ```console
    nextflow run t113_irods_to_lustre --run_mode study_run --study_id 6902 --run_id 45215